techgnosis/toilOS/readme.md

 * Directories named for the binaries they build
 * Each contains
     * `source` directory
-    * source.sh - download the source
+    * source.sh - download the source into `source` directory
     * build.sh - install apk packages and build the source

 ###  filesystem layout